A generalization of the Brown-Halmos theorems for the unit ball: Introduction and main results

-The main tool for showing our results is the Berezin transform.
-Recall that the Bergman space $A^2(\B_N)$ is a reproducing kernel Hilbert space with kernel Given a function $u\in L^1(\B_N)$, one defines the Berezin transform of $u$ as follows where
+The main tool for establishing our results is the Berezin transform.
+Recall that the Bergman space $\Aw$ is a reproducing kernel Hilbert space with kernel Given a function $u\in L^1_\gamma$, one defines the Berezin transform of $u$ as follows